 Toward the end of her graduate training, Pierce realized that she needed to know more about how biology drives behavior in children with autism.
 “If you don’t understand that, you’re not going to be able to help tens of thousands of kids,” she says.
 “You’ll never make the big, worldwide change that I was hoping for.”

-She began searching for ways to identify autism-linked problems early
+She began searching for ways to identify autism-linked problems early on, so that children could begin therapy as soon as possible.

 In 2005, soon after having her second child, Pierce approached her pediatrician with an idea — screening infants during their 1-year well baby checkup for signs of developmental delay.
 At-risk infants could then be referred for further evaluation and treatment.